Security-Onion-Solutions/securityonion-docs/syslog.rst

 Usage
 -----
-Security Onion uses syslog-ng as its primary syslog collector and to send logs to `Logstash <Logstash>`__ where they are parsed and augmented before being written to `Elasticsearch <Elasticsearch>`__.
+Security Onion uses syslog-ng as its primary syslog collector and to send logs to :ref:`logstash` where they are parsed and augmented before being written to :ref:`elasticsearch`.

 Configuration
 -------------